 - offering newsletter sign-up

 The list of benefits goes on.
 Combined with web analytics tools that offer click heatmaps or mouse movement tracking, the pop-up can be timed correctly so it only activates when the cursor moves directly to the top edge of the screen, in other words, when the visitor wants to close the page.
 If the visitor clicks somewhere on this pop-up display, the pop-up will no longer appear.
 If the click doesn’t happen, it will appear once again the next time he or she revisits your page.

 Shopping for other people can be challenging, and gifting often comes with various intents.
 Sometimes it’s just a last-minute decision or an impulse.
 Humans make mistakes so even the best-intentioned gift giver can get it wrong.
 In today’s retail landscape, returns are inevitable — especially after December 25 when a “holiday hangover” sets in and people regret their purchases or dislike their gifts.
 This means that you can expect requests for refunds.

 “One in three people will return a gift they’ve been given and close to $70 billion in merchandise will be returned to retailers this year.”

 |Different strokes for different folks.

 Policies may vary, some merchants promise everything, some have strict rules when it comes to returning gifts and refunding money.
 Regardless of the path you choose, keep in mind that it has to be crystal clear and easy to understand even when people are speed-shopping.
-Offer a more flexible, longer returning window at least for this time of the year and, so that even those last minute shoppers, or those who plan to shop early on can buy your goods without regrets.
+Offer a more flexible, longer returning window at least for this time of the year so even the last-minute shoppers, or those who plan to shop early on can buy your goods without regrets.

 |You wouldn’t want angry customers on your doorstep.